 The self-improvement-oriented person seeks not to perfect what they say to their ex when rekindling things; they work on perfecting themselves.

 It’s also worth noting that these people don’t dive into self-improvement for their ex.
 They do it for themselves and let their ex returning be an added benefit to their already good life.

 Sure, they still want their ex back, but they’re fine if that doesn’t happen, for they know that there’s someone else, someone potentially more suitable out there if things don’t work out.

 Ultimately, these are the people who actually get their ex back and keep them.
-(Emphasis on keeping them).
 And rightfully so!
-They are a whole different beast compared to people who solely focus on performance.
+They are a whole different beast compared to those who solely focus on performance.

 Interestingly, it’s not uncommon that self-improvement-oriented people improve themselves so much that they reach a point where they realize that they’ve outgrown their ex.
 Thus, they quit trying to get them back altogether.

-Usually, the people who become successful through a series of performance-based behaviors may actually get their ex back, but chances are that they will not keep their ex or be able to cultivate a fulfilling and lasting relationship with them — or anyone for that matter.
+Usually, the people who become successful through a series of performance-based behaviors may actually get their ex back, but chances are that they will not keep their ex or be able to cultivate a lasting and loving relationship with them — or anyone for that matter.

 The performance approach to getting an ex back